cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

+// NEED DISCUSSION, Can we delete the SENTINEL_ACKNOWLEDGMENT?

 An application may not need to return an acknowledgment with after processing relevant data.
 In this case, it is advised to return a sentinel acknowledgement value `SENTINEL_ACKNOWLEDGMENT`, which will be the single byte in the byte array: `bytes(0x01)`.

 Returning this `SENTINEL_ACKNOWLEDGMENT` value allows the sender chain to still call the `acknowledgePacket` handler, e.g. to delete the packet commitment, without triggering the `onAcknowledgePacket` callback.